-Our main priority is to make sure compensation is competitive, fair and supports the achievement of Cameco's business plan and strategy.
-Since the Fukushima nuclear incident in March 2011, the average uranium spot price has decreased nearly 60% and the long-term uranium price has decreased 55%.
-This continues to make performance target setting extremely challenging.
-We conduct rigorous stretch testing of our targets in consultation with our compensation consultant.
-For 2018, with the continued market uncertainty, our ongoing dispute with the Canada Revenue Agency (CRA), our TEPCO arbitration, and our \$500 million debenture maturing in September 2019, management's objective was to preserve the value of our low-cost assets, drawdown our excess inventory under the protection of our contract portfolio, build cash on our balance sheet, and position the company to self-manage risk.
-Management therefore made the difficult but necessary decision to suspend production at McArthur River and Key Lake, which resulted in it successfully achieving all of its objectives.
-While these strategic initiatives were implemented for the long-term health of the company, the near-term costs associated with implementing them, including severance costs, and care and maintenance expenditures, were expected to put downward pressure on our 2018 gross profit margins.
-The 2018 earnings target was therefore set lower than our 2017 actual earnings to reflect the challenges in our business and to take into account these strategic initiatives implemented by the executive team to build long-term sustainable shareholder value.
-We set the earnings target with the expectation that it could only be achieved with significant management effort.
+Our main priorities are ensuring compensation is competitive, fair and supports the achievement of Cameco's strategy and business plan.
+Since the Fukushima nuclear incident in March 2011, the average uranium spot price has decreased 64% and the long-term uranium price has decreased 54%.
+This makes setting performance targets extremely challenging and we do rigorous stretch testing of the targets with the assistance of our compensation consultant.

+For 2019, with the continued market uncertainty, the potential outcome of Section 232 of the Trade Expansion Act in the US, the ongoing dispute with the Canada Revenue Agency (CRA), the Tokyo Electric Power Company Holdings, Inc. (TEPCO) arbitration and the \$500 million debenture maturing in September 2019, management's priorities continued to be preserving the value of our low-cost assets, protecting and extending the value of our contract portfolio, building cash on our balance sheet and positioning the company to self-manage risk.

+The 2019 short-term incentive plan targets reflected the expenditures necessary to help us achieve that strategy, including removing millions of pounds of uranium production from an oversupplied market by keeping a number of our operations in care and maintenance.
+This required Cameco to buy significant quantities of uranium product to meet our contracted sales commitments.
+Annual costs associated with the implementation of the strategy, including expenditures for care and maintenance, product purchases, along with continued low uranium market prices, were expected to put significant downward pressure on our 2019 gross profit margins.
+As such, estimated 2019 earnings and cash from operations were anticipated to be lower than Cameco's actual 2018 results, leading to the lower yearover-year financial targets for 2019.
+However, the implementation of these strategic initiatives is expected to achieve sustainable value over the long term.

-Our long-term incentive plan, which consists of performance share units (PSUs) and stock options, is also closely aligned with our performance objectives.
+The long-term incentive plan, which consists of performance share units (PSUs) and stock options, is also closely aligned with Cameco's performance objectives.
 PSUs are linked to absolute and relative performance measures over a three-year period.
-The 2016 PSU grant was tied to performance from January 1, 2016 to December 31, 2018 and paid out based on three measures: the uranium price achieved relative to prices realized by our competitors, production from our Saskatchewan tier-one operations and relative total shareholder return (TSR).
-We measure our TSR against the TSX 60, an index of leading companies that we compete with for shareholder capital.
-Relative TSR is weighted 40% in the PSU plan because of its importance to shareholders.
+The 2017 PSU award was tied to performance from January 1, 2017 to December 31, 2019 and paid out based on performance against three measures: the uranium price achieved relative to prices realized by our competitors, achievement of lower all-in sustaining cash costs from Saskatchewan tier-one operations, and relative total shareholder return (TSR).
+We measure our TSR against the TSX 60.
+The relative TSR assessment is challenging because there are no publicly-traded uranium companies that are similar in size or scale to Cameco and the TSX 60 group of companies are not affected by the uranium price like Cameco.
+In 2017, we replaced the production target with the achievement of lower all-in sustaining cash costs from Saskatchewan tier-one operations to align more closely with Cameco's strategy of preserving tier-one operations and controlling costs.

-The committee carefully reviews the incentive plan measures every year to make sure they continue to reflect Cameco's key strategic objectives, and the targets have been subject to ongoing review and testing over the years.
-Historical performance indicates that challenging targets are set.
-Cameco has exceeded target corporate performance only three times in the past eight years.
+The committee carefully reviews the incentive plan measures every year to make sure they continue to support Cameco's key strategic objectives, and the targets are reviewed and tested each year.
+Historical performance indicates that challenging short- and long-term targets are set.
+Cameco has exceeded target corporate performance on the long-term incentive plan only twice in the past eight years and has exceeded target performance on the short-term incentive plan three times in the past eight years.
+Neither of our short nor long-term plans have ever achieved the maximum payout.